USDA-FSA/fsa-style/README.md

 ```

 ## Contributing

 For complete instructions on how to contribute code, please read [CONTRIBUTING.md](CONTRIBUTING.md).
-These instructions also include guidance on how to set up your own copy of the Standards style guide website for development.

-If you have questions or concerns about our contributing workflow, please contact us by [filing a GitHub issue](https://github.com/18F/web-design-standards/issues) or [emailing our team](mailto:uswebdesignstandards@gsa.gov).
+If you have questions or concerns about our contributing workflow, please contact us by [filing a GitHub issue](#https://github.com/usda=fsa/fsa-design-system/issues) or [emailing our team](#mailto:username@usda.gov).

 ## Reuse of open-source style guides